Beacon Media + Marketing was awarded Best Logo, Best Marketing Campaign, and Best Website in the AMA Alaska Chapter Prism Awards!

 Step 3: Write Your Mental Health Content

-Your next step is to write the content for your mental health website.
-In your wireframe, locate all the headers and content boxes where you intended to include text.
+This is where the content for your mental health website gets written.
+In your wireframe, locate all the headers and content boxes as these inform you where you intended to include text on each of your web pages.

-Follow the three best practices listed below to produce attention-grabbing and engaging content for your website design!
+To produce attention-grabbing and engaging content for your website design, follow these three steps:

 1. Choose & Use SEO Keywords

-One of the most important parts of writing website content is SEO keyword research and optimization.
+No one will see your new web design if it doesn’t rank on Google.
+Because of this, one of the most important parts of writing web content is SEO keyword research and optimization.

-For each of your website pages, you will want to identify one or two keywords that reflect the main topic of the page and key search terms potential clients are looking for.
+For each of your web pages, identify one or two keywords that reflect the main topic of that page and the key search terms potential clients are looking for.

-As an example, our client Center for Grief and Trauma Therapy offers grief and trauma therapy in Deleware.
-On the home page, you can see we targeted the keyword phrase “grief and trauma therapy.”
-We also included the service location “Deleware” in a header to help boost this website’s local SEO.
+Our client Center for Grief and Trauma Therapy offers grief and trauma therapy in Deleware.
+On the home page, we targeted the keyword phrase “grief and trauma therapy.”
+We also included the service location “Delaware” in a header to help boost their local SEO.

-If you search “grief therapy Deleware,” you’ll see that this website actually shows up on the first page of Google.
+If you search “grief therapy Deleware,” this website shows up on the first page of Google.

-Keywords should be used in the title of the page and in several of the headers.
-They should be dispersed evenly throughout the content.
+One element of using keywords is including them in the title of the page and several of the headers.
+Ideally, your keywords will be dispersed evenly throughout the content.

-SEO can be complicated, and there’s a lot that goes into researching and choosing the best keywords for each page on your mental health website.
+SEO is comples, and a lot that goes into researching (and choosing) the best keywords for each page on your mental health website.

 How to use SEO keywords effectively in content infographic

-If you’re not sure where to start with researching the right keywords, there are several online tools we use here at Beacon to help us identify what keywords people are searching for in our client’s industry.
+Several of the online tools we use here at Beacon help us identify which keywords people use in their web queries when searching specific topics our client’s industries.

 Some of these tools include: